Guide

 Frequently Asked Questions

-DPIIT recognition from the Startup India portal is the first step - and it gets you most benefits including angel tax protection.
-The 3-year income tax holiday under Section 80-IAC is a separate, additional step that requires a certificate from the Inter-Ministerial Board of Certification (IMBC).
+DPIIT recognition from the Startup India portal is the first step - it gets you most benefits including angel tax protection.
+The 3-year income tax holiday under Section 80-IAC requires a separate certificate from the Inter-Ministerial Board of Certification (IMBC).
 The Board is more selective - they look for validated innovation.
-Getting DPIIT recognition does not automatically give you the tax holiday.
+DPIIT recognition does not automatically give you the tax holiday.

-No. You self-declare on the Startup India portal, upload your incorporation certificate, and describe your product or innovation with supporting evidence (like a website or pitch deck).
+No. You self-declare on the Startup India portal, upload your incorporation certificate, and describe your product or innovation with supporting evidence (website, pitch deck).
 No physical inspection or audit is triggered.

-Yes, and if you qualify for both, you should have both.
+Yes, and if you qualify for both, get both.
 They serve completely different purposes.
 DPIIT gives you income tax protection and fundraising benefits.
 Udyam gives you credit access, tender eligibility, and payment protection from large buyers.
-Apply for both.

 No. Recognition stays valid until you cross the 10-year age limit or the Rs.
 100 crore turnover threshold.
-There is no renewal.
+No renewal needed.
 If you no longer qualify, you are expected to inform DPIIT.

 Book this service on Ollvy